 Meet Dr. Brian Davis

 Superintendent Davis was born and raised in Hillsdale County.
 He grew up on a forty acre farm assisting his parents in raising crops and livestock throughout his childhood and high school years.
 He was very involved with 4-H and many extra-curricular activities in high school, especially in music.
-In high school, he was the drum major of his high school marching band for three years and was the recipient of the John Phillips Sousa Award.
+In high school, he was the drum major of the marching band for three years and was the recipient of the John Phillips Sousa Award.
 Following his senior year in high school, Dr. Davis was selected to play with the Michigan Lion's All-State Band as an alto saxophonist.
-This statewide band was comprised of over 300 talented musicians across the state.
+This statewide band was comprised of over 300 talented musicians.
 As a participant in this band, he was able to travel to China, Hong Kong, and Taiwan as part of the International Lions Convention held in Taipei, Taiwan.